 - Shawn Hickman’s webinar Understanding Design Systems explains design systems and their value to teams and organizations.

-With a well-defined design system, your developers and product owners to make better design decisions—even without the presence of a designer.
-The right tools will allow your team to make better decisions about things like:
+With a well-defined design system, your developers and product owners can make better design decisions—even without the presence of a designer.
+The right tools will allow your team to make better decisions about things like when to use a modal, what type of button to use, or which chart to use for specific types of data.

 Having a well-maintained design system makes it easier than ever to create content that meets your design standards and moves you closer to your business goals.